deepdoctection/deepdoctection/docs/manual/why.rst

 :ref:`Datasets`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As soon as the term training comes up, you naturally have to think about **datasets** as well.
-Deep-Doctection provides
+As soon as the term training comes up, you naturally have to think about **datasets** as well. **deep**\doctection
-an interface (inspired by **Huggingface** datasets) for creating datasets.
-Interfaces for benchmark datasets (Publaynet,
+provides an interface (inspired by **Huggingface** datasets) for creating datasets.
+Interfaces for benchmark datasets
-Pubtabnet, ...) are already stored.
-Conversion scripts allow essential document layout analysis tasks to be fine-tuned
+(Publaynet, Pubtabnet, ...) are already stored.
+Conversion scripts allow essential document layout analysis tasks to be
-or trained from scratch with a few lines of code.
+fine-tuned or trained from scratch with a few lines of code.

 Evaluation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For **evaluation**\, tools such as metrics are necessary to monitor the performance of the learning development using objective criteria. **deep**\doctection provides a simple evaluation interface so that an evaluation of the predictor can be scripted in just a few lines by selecting the predictor, metric and dataset.
+For **evaluation**, tools such as metrics are necessary to monitor the performance of the learning development using objective criteria. **deep**\doctection provides a simple evaluation interface so that an evaluation of the predictor can be scripted in just a few lines by selecting the predictor, metric and dataset.